openshift/osde2e/README.md

 To run osde2e locally, first build the binary (do this after all changes) by running `make build`.
 The resulting binaries will be in `./out/`.

-Once built, you can invoke osde2e by running `./out/osde2e` and osde2ectl by running `./out/osde2ectl`.
+Once built, you can invoke osde2e by running `./out/osde2e`.

 A common workflow is having a local script that combines these steps and the config.
 Example: